The Cuckoo's Calling: Background

 Over the years, Rowling often spoke of writing a crime novel.
-In 2007, during the Edinburgh Book Festival, author Ian Rankin claimed that his wife spotted Rowling "scribbling away" at a detective novel in a cafe.
-Rankin later retracted the story, claiming it was a joke.
+In 2007, during the Edinburgh Book Festival, author Ian Rankin was reported as saying that his wife spotted Rowling "scribbling away" at a detective novel in a cafe.
+Rankin later clarified that his earlier comment was part of a joke delivered onstage which had been misinterpreted in the press as a factual report.
 The rumour persisted with The Guardians speculating in 2012 that Rowling's next book would be a crime novel.

 Publication

 The BBC reported that Rowling sent the manuscript to the publishers anonymously, and at least one publishing house declined it, including Orion Books.
 It was eventually accepted by Sphere Books, which is an imprint of Little, Brown & Company, with whom Rowling had collaborated on her previous novel, The Casual Vacancy (2012).

 Identification

 Rowling's authorship was revealed by The Sunday Times on 13 July 2013 after it investigated how a first-time author "with a background in the army and the civilian security industry" could write such an assured debut novel.
 The Sunday Times enlisted the services of University of Oxford professor Peter Millican and Duquesne University professor Patrick Juola, whose software programs ran analyses of the novel and other Rowling works, comparing them with the works of other authors.
 However, it was later reported that Rowling's authorship had been leaked to a Sunday Times reporter via Twitter by the friend of the wife of a lawyer at Russells Solicitors, who had worked for Rowling.
 The firm subsequently apologised and made a "substantial charitable donation" to the Soldiers' Charity as a result of legal action brought by Rowling.

 After being revealed as the author, Rowling said she would have liked to remain anonymous for a while longer, stating: "Being Robert Galbraith has been such a liberating experience...
 It has been wonderful to publish without hype and expectation and pure pleasure to get feedback under a different name."